 Investing activities.
-Net cash used in investing activities during the year ended December 31, 2020 was \$34.7 million compared to \$28.2 million used in investing activities for the same period in 2019.
+Net cash provided by investing activities during the year ended December 31, 2021 was \$6.1 million compared to \$34.7 million used in investing activities for the same period in 2020.
+Cash provided by investing activities during the year ended December 31, 2021 was primarily from the proceeds from sale of Ctrack South Africa, partially offset by purchases of intangible assets and additions to capitalized software, as well as purchases of property, plant and equipment.
 Cash used in investing activities during the year ended December 31, 2020 was primarily related to the purchases of property, plant and equipment and capitalization of certain costs related to the development of software to be sold in our products, in large part due to the increase in development in support of 5G products and services as well as certain internally developed software projects.
 Cash used in investing activities during the same period in 2019 was primarily attributable to the purchases of property, plant and equipment and the capitalization of certain costs related to the development of software to be sold in our products.

 Financing activities.
-Net cash provided by financing activities during the year ended December 31, 2020 was \$42.1 million, compared to net cash provided by financing activities of \$27.5 million for the same period in 2019.
-Net cash provided by financing activities during the year ended December 31, 2020 was primarily related to net proceeds received from the Offering, the issuance of Series E Preferred Stock, the exercise of warrants to purchase common stock and stock option exercises and purchases through our employee stock purchase plan, partially offset by \$32.0 million of cash paid to investors in the Private Exchange Transactions, \$48.8 million of cash used to pay off our previous term loan and related extinguishment costs, the repurchase of Series E Preferred Stock, principal payments under finance lease obligations and taxes paid on vested restricted stock units.
+Net cash provided by financing activities during the year ended December 31, 2021 was \$29.9 million, compared to net cash provided by financing activities of \$42.1 million for the same period in 2020.
+Net cash provided by financing activities during the year ended December 31, 2021 was primarily related to net proceeds received from the ATM Offering, stock option exercises and purchases through our employee stock purchase plan, partially offset by principal payments under finance lease arrangements.
+Net cash provided by financing activities during the year ended December 31, 2020 was primarily attributable to the proceeds received from the issuance and sale of Series E Preferred Stock and the exercise of warrants to purchase common stock, as well as proceeds received from stock option exercises and purchases made under the employee stock purchase plan, partially offset by net repayments of bank and overdraft facilities, principal payments under our previous term loan and taxes paid on vested restricted stock units.
 Net cash provided by financing activities during the year ended December 31, 2019 was primarily attributable to the proceeds received from the issuance and sale of Series E Preferred Stock and the exercise of warrants to purchase common stock, as well as proceeds received from stock option exercises and purchases made under the employee stock purchase plan, partially offset by net repayments of bank and overdraft facilities, principal payments under our previous term loan and taxes paid on vested restricted stock units.